nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Test case 2**: `find k/Yong Li`, given that no client within the list is called "Yong Li"
+**Test case 2**: `find k/Yong Li`, given that no client within the list has name `Yong Li`

 <box type="wrong">

-No client or rental information matches the particular keyword "Yong Li".
+No client or rental information matches the particular keyword `Yong Li`.
 Error details will be displayed in the result display box.

 </box>